SRGSSR/pillarbox-web-suite/packages/pillarbox-playlist/README.md

     // Include the playlist UI plugin
     pillarboxPlaylistUI: {
       // Change the placement of the playlist button
-      inserChildBefore: 'subsCapsButton',
+      inserChildBefore: 'subsCapsButton'
+    }
+  },
+  // Change the Dialog options
   pillarboxPlaylistMenuDialog: {
     // Force the playback to pause when the modal is opened
     pauseOnOpen: true,
     // Remove the shuffle  button
     pillarboxPlaylistControls: { pillarboxPlaylistShuffleButton: false }
-      }
+  },
+  // Customize the look of the playlist button
+  controlBar: {
-    }
+    pillarboxPlaylistButton: { iconName: 'square' }
   }
 });